This post may contain affiliate links. Please read our disclosure policy.

 - Shave your radishes very thin, preferably with a mandoline.
 Pat dry very well.

-- Serve you whipped butter and radish tower with toasted ciabatta slices and enjoy.
+- Serve the whipped butter radish tower alongside your olive oil toasted ciabatta slices.
+Enjoy!1 loaf ciabata

 Kitchen Cam